Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-modes.md

 ## Dark mode

-**Boosted now supports color modes, starting with dark mode!** With v5.3.3 you can implement your own color mode toggler (see below for an example from Boosted's docs) and apply the different color modes as you see fit.
+**OUDS Web now supports color modes, starting with dark mode!** With v5.3.3 you can implement your own color mode toggler (see below for an example from OUDS Web's docs) and apply the different color modes as you see fit.
 We support a light mode (default) and now dark mode.
 Color modes can be toggled globally on the `<html>` element, or on specific components and elements, thanks to the `data-bs-theme` attribute.

 This `data-bs-theme` attribute will automatically apply the corresponding `color` and `background-color` properties of the targeted element.